Jamie loves writing about DIY projects, decorating on a budget, craft ideas, and creative ways to reuse and upcycle products.

 - Embellish wrapped gifts

-- Piece a bunch of them together and use as a festive photo backdrop
+- Piece a bunch of them together and use them as a festive photo backdrop

 Jamie Brock (author) from Texas on October 13, 2012: